duomei98/cse15l-lab-reports/labreport1.md

 ## …ᘛ⁐̤ᕐᐷ 🍒 《STEP 1》 🍒 Installing VSCode

 I did not need to do this step because I already had VSCode installed from a previous class.
+If you do not have it installed, you can follow the instructions from this link ([Link](https://code.visualstudio.com/download)).
 If installed correctly, you should have something like this:

 ![Image](https://media.discordapp.net/attachments/783745953680326656/1094714888347201679/Screen_Shot_2023-04-09_at_1.05.36_PM.png?width=1150&height=1230)